 - 1939 Born on 12 April in Hampstead, London. - 1956 Leaves school (Haileybury) and works with Donald Wolfit at the Edinburgh Festival.
-Joins the Connaught Theatre, Worthing. - 1957 Joins the Library Theatre, Scarborough, as an acting stage manager and meets his mentor, Stephen Joseph. - 1959 Stephen Joseph challenges Alan to write his first play, the success of which leads to an immediate second commission.
+Joins the Connaught Theatre, Worthing. - 1957 Joins Theatre in the Round at the Library Theatre, Scarborough, as an acting stage manager and meets his mentor, Stephen Joseph. - 1959 Stephen Joseph challenges Alan to write his first play, the success of which leads to an immediate second commission.
 Appears as Stanley in the second production of The Birthday Party, directed by Harold Pinter.
 Marries the actress Christine Roland and has his first child.
 The Square Cat; Love After All - 1960 Dad's Tale - 1961 Directs his first play, Gaslight.
 His second son is born.
 Standing Room Only - 1962 Joins the Victoria Theatre, Stoke-on-Trent, as writer, director and actor.
 Christmas V Mastermind - 1963 Mr Whatnot - 1964 Mr Whatnot opens in the West End, only to close soon afterwards.
 Leaves the Victoria Theatre.
-Joins BBC Leeds as a radio drama producer. - 1965 Meet My Father opens at the Library Theatre, it is immediately optioned for the West End and - eventually - retitled to Relatively Speaking.
+Joins BBC Leeds as a radio drama producer. - 1965 Meet My Father opens at Theatre in the Round at the Library Theatre, it is immediately optioned for the West End and - eventually - retitled to Relatively Speaking.
 Relatively Speaking - 1967 Relatively Speaking opens in the West End to phenomenal reviews.
 Stephen Joseph dies.
 The Sparrow

 - 1969 Relatively Speaking is the first Ayckbourn play to be published.
 How the Other Half Loves - 1970 Resigns from the BBC to concentrate on playwriting.
 Family Circles - 1971 How the Other Half Loves is his first play to open on Broadway.
-Time and Time Again - 1972 Appointed the artistic director of the Library Theatre, Scarborough.
+Time and Time Again - 1972 Appointed the artistic director of Theatre in the Round at the Library Theatre.
 Absurd Person Singular - 1973 The Norman Conquests (Table Manners; Living Together, Round and Round the Garden) breaks box-office records in Scarborough.
 Absurd Person Singular wins the Evening Standard Award for Best Comedy - his first award.
 The Norman Conquests - 1974 Named Variety Club of Great Britain Playwright of the Year.
 Absent Friends; Confusions - 1975 Has a record-breaking five plays running simultaneously in the West End, although Jeeves, a musical with Andrew Lloyd Webber, flops.
 His first entry in Who's Who and in the Encyclopaedia Britannica.
-Jeeves; Bedroom Farce - 1976 Moves the Scarborough company to the Stephen Joseph Theatre-in-the-Round.
+Jeeves; Bedroom Farce - 1976 Moves the Scarborough company to Theatre in the Round at Westwood (later renamed the Stephen Joseph Theatre in the Round).
 Just Between Ourselves - 1977 Directs for the first time in London in a co-production with Sir Peter Hall of Bedroom Farce at the National Theatre.
 Ten Times Table - 1978 Joking Apart - 1979 Writes his first 'chance' play, Sisterly Feelings, and his first farce, Taking Steps, dedicated to Ben Travers.
 Sisterly Feelings; Taking Steps - 1980 Suburban Strains; Season's Greetings - 1981 Way Upstream; Making Tracks